 - Choose from Allow all commands, Allow the command patterns below, or Deny the command patterns below and specify in the text box which regex patterns you wish to allow or block.

 Once you have entered the command patterns you wish to allow or block, you can test commands in the Command Tester text box.
-This allows you to test your command filters without starting a session.
-This allows you to test your command filters without starting a session.
-You will receive a notice stating whether or not the command entered would be allowed to run on the remote system based on the regexes specified in the list.
+A notice displays whether or not the command entered would be allowed to run on the remote system based on the regexes specified in the list.

 The two possible messages are: